Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n): Characters of simple supercuspidal representations

 We call $\Theta_\pi$ the $\mathit{character}$ of $\pi$.
 This function is invariant under conjugation.

 When $\pi$ is a supercuspidal representation which is compactly induced from an open subgroup, we have the following formula to describe its character.

-\begin{thm}[Character formula, \cite{MR1039842}] Let $G$ be a connected reductive group over $F$ and $Z$ its center.
-Let $K$ be an open subgroup of $G(F)$ such that $K$ contains $Z$ and $K/Z$ is compact.
+\begin{thm}[Character formula, \cite{MR1039842}] Let $\mathbf{G}$ be a connected reductive group over $F$ and $\mathbf{Z}$ its center.
+Let $K$ be an open subgroup of $G$ such that $K$ contains $Z$ and $K/Z$ is compact.
 Let $\rho$ be a finite-dimensional irreducible smooth representation of $K$.
-We assume that the representation $\pi:=\cInd_K^{G(F)} \rho$ is supercuspidal.
-Then we have
+We assume that the representation $\pi:=\cInd_K^{G} \rho$ is irreducible, so supercuspidal.
+Then, for every $g \in G^{\rs}$, we have